-- A recommendation letter from the supervisor, including the name of the proposed supervisor, proposed resident and the location, duration, timing and brief details of the training programme. - An academic curriculum vitae of the chosen candidate, including their graduate degree. - Specific indication of the section of the candidate's curriculum vitae that fulfills the prerequisites of specialty training as defined in section 5.2. should be included in the above letter.
+- The Application Form (found on the ECZM homepage under "QUICKLINKS How to... become a resident") - A recommendation letter from the supervisor, including the name of the proposed supervisor, proposed resident and the location, duration, timing and brief details of the training

+- programme. - An academic curriculum vitae of the chosen candidate, including their graduate degree. - Specific indication of the section of the candidate's curriculum vitae that fulfils the prerequisites of specialty training as defined in section 5.2. should be included in the above letter.